aallbrig/littlesprouts-ecommerce-site/wordpress/wp-content/plugins/slide-anything/readme.txt

 * Upgrading Owl Carousel fixes an issue with Slide Anything that has been reported to me on numerous occasions - namely if you switch TABS within your browser, switch to another application, or minimise your browser window, then the Slider/Carousel stops (i.e. no more transitions), and the page needs to be reloaded to 'restart' the slider.
 * Although a BETA, version 2.3 seems pretty stable, and OC has been sitting at version 2.1.1 for over a year now.

+= 2.1.1 =
+* Bug Fix - Owl Carousel changed the CSS Style used for slide images in version 2.3.
+Changed the CSS style for images back to what was used in version 2.2.1 of Owl Carousel, so that sliders already created on sites continue to look the same.

+= 2.1.2 =
+* Added a new feature to allow you to set slider minimum height in pixels
+* Added a new feature so that each slide within a slider has its own unique CSS ID

 == Upgrade Notice ==

 = 1.0 =